bpandayk/CSE134B/README.md

 All the files and project 5 files can be found inside Public/Project5 folder.

 Documentation:- MovieDex-Report.pdf
-Sign in/Sign up - index page\n
+Sign in/Sign up - index page/n
 Add movie tab to add the movies.\n
 My Movies tab to load all the added movies.\n Individual movie image are expandable by clicking to detail view.